techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 You are now able to:

-* create a new Data Model using IoT Services Cockpit
+* create a new Data Model using IoT Service Cockpit
 * onboard Devices with Gateway Cloud using MQTT protocol
 * send Data with Paho MQTT Client
-* consume Data via IoT Services Cockpit
+* view Data via IoT Service Cockpit

 Please proceed with next exercise.